“The Chakras: What are they really? What do they do? And how do they work?”

 Charles Webster Leadbeater.
 The Chakras.
 Quest Books; 2nd edition (2013)

 First published in 1927, this pioneering book by clairvoyant C. W. Leadbeater was the first to introduce “chakras” to the West as centers of spiritual contact in the human body and bridges to higher consciousness.
 Color illustrations show the chakras as they appeared to him.
+A foreword by Anodea Judith and annotations by Kurt Leland explain terms and place the book in context within the evolution of the New Age version of the chakra system.

 For the Theosophical Society in America, this book tells the story of how the Western chakra system developed from its roots in Indian Tantra, through Blavatsky to Leadbeater, Steiner to Alice Bailey, Jung to Joseph Campbell, Ramakrishna to Aurobindo, and Esalen to Shirley MacLaine and Barbara Brennan.
 The book also addresses the inconsistencies between chakra systems and the various names, colors, locations, and other associations assigned to them, showing how the Western chakra system developed from the mid-19th through the 20th century, into the most common version in use in the West today that came together as recently as 1977.